-In her article, "How low-code development makes building mobile apps easier,” Valerie Silverthorne of TechTarget discusses to shortage of mobile app developers that enterprises are facing today and cites research and evidence that low-code development is the solution.
+Valerie Silverthorne discusses the shortage of mobile app developers that enterprises are facing today in her TechTarget article, "How low-code development makes building mobile apps easier."
+She cites research and evidence that low-code development is the solution.

-Silverhorn introduces low code mobile app development tools as a new technology helping nearly any business professional build mobile apps quickly and efficiently.
-She then goes on to site research and interview executives about why low code development tools are increasingly popular and the market for them will only grow.
+Silverhorn introduces low-code mobile app development tools as a new technology helping nearly any business professional build mobile apps quickly and efficiently.
+She then goes on to cite research and interview executives about why low-code development tools are increasingly popular and the market for them will only grow.

 In her article, she interviews Alpha Software CEO Richard Rabins.
-Alpha Software has been helping major enterprises, use the Alpha Anywhere low code development platform to empower citizen developers to build data-driven mobile apps and help experienced developers become more proficient at mobile app development and increase their productivity.
+Alpha Software has been helping major enterprises use the Alpha Anywhere low-code app development platform to empower citizen developers to build data-driven mobile apps and to digitize business processes.
+The software is ideal for helping experienced developers become more proficient at mobile app development and increase their productivity.
 Rabins explains:

 Referring to issues like user interface, data storage and connectivity, Richard Rabins, CEO of low-code platform developer Alpha Software, said, "Mobile software development is fundamentally much harder than desktop development."
 His customers not only lack the time and money to develop mobile apps natively, but in many cases, they simply can't hire a hot shot mobile developer.
 "If you're a 23-year-old developer, are you going to go work for a startup or at a large company in Deerborn, Mich.?" he wondered.
 Instead of software pros, Rabins said most users of his platform are office administrators and people.
 "They aren't coders, and they're never going to be coders," he said.

-To see a demo of Alpha Anywhere’s Low Code Development platform for mobile and web app development, watch this video.
+Click for a demo of Alpha Anywhere’s low-code development platform for mobile and web app development.